GenomiqueENS/toulligQC/README.md

 <a name="configuration-file"></a>
 ### 2.2 Configuration file

-A configuration file can be used, the required informations has to be defined as following in the same order :
+A configuration file can be used, the required informations have to be defined as following in the same order :

 ```ini
 [config]